 - Those who have been baptized in the Catholic Church but never received Holy Eucharist and/or Confirmation.

 The RCIA process at RIT begins at the end of September.
-We meet on Thursday evenings from 7-8pm.
-If you want to learn more about the Catholic Church, the RCIA process, or becoming Catholic, please contact Mike to ask any questions!
+If you want to learn more about the Catholic Church, the RCIA process, or becoming Catholic, please contact Mike ([email protected]) to ask any questions!